Consulting a librarian

 Will your systematic review inform your PhD research?

-If your systematic review is intended to inform PhD research, talk to your librarian about setting up autoalerts to automatically harvest any new studies published during the course of your candidature.
+If your systematic review is intended to inform PhD research, librarians can provide training and advice on search strategies and database translation.
+Librarians can also advise on how to set up autoalerts to automatically harvest any new studies published during the course of your candidature.
+In accordance with the University’s academic integrity policy they are not able to conduct the searches and translate into multiple sources.

 Flinders College and Research Services Librarians are here to support Flinders Researchers.